ykhan1999/rylr998_KISS/README.md

 ## Prerequisites

 At a minimum, 4 RYLR998 modules (2 receiver and transmitter pairs), 2 devices running CircuitPython with UART communication, and a source of 3.3V DC power.
-This setup was tested using 2x Raspberry Pi Pico W modules running CircuitPython 9.2.8 attached to hosts running Ubuntu 24.04.3 LTS on a x86\_64 architecture.
+This setup was tested using 2x Raspberry Pi Pico 2W modules running CircuitPython 9.2.8 attached to hosts running Ubuntu 24.04.3 LTS on a x86\_64 architecture.

 ## High-Level Overview